-Some of my most vivid childhood memories of school were the novel studies that we read for various subjects.
-It was my most favorite way to learn skills, history, any topic really!
-I am a lover of books and getting to read an entire book from cover to cover as a school assignment put me in heaven!
-I am sure this is a major reason why as a teacher my passion is to create and teach is novel studies!
-I love to introduce new books to students and as a community, get immersed in the book together.
-I love for a student to pull us off the schedule with a question or comment from something they read that leads the class in a lively discussion.
-That’s where the real memorable learning takes place after all!
+Some of my most vivid childhood memories of school were the novel studies I read for various subjects.
+It was my favorite way to learn skills, history, and any topic!
+I love books, and being allowed to read an entire book from cover to cover as a school assignment put me in heaven!
+I am sure this is a major reason why, as a teacher, my passion is to create and teach novel studies!
+I love introducing new books to my class, and as a community, being immersed in the book together.
+I love it when a student pulls us off the schedule with a question or comment from something they read and leads the class into a lively discussion.
+That’s where the real memorable learning takes place, after all!

 Novel Studies Part 5: Assessment

 Assessment of a novel study can be a tricky thing to handle.
 My main objective, in addition to hitting skills, is to hook the student on the enjoyment of reading a good book.
-Too much assessment can kill that joy, but we need some way to assess that the skills have been met.
+Too much assessment can kill that joy, but we need some way to assess that the skills are met.
 It’s a delicate balance.

 I often get questions from potential buyers asking if there are assessments after every chapter of my novel studies.
-I kind of cringe when I get these questions because I can only imagine the dread the students have if they are tested after every chapter!
+I kind of cringe when I get these questions because I can only imagine the dread the students must have if they are tested after every chapter!
 Testing is not the only way to assess if a student has read and understood.
-In my experience, class discussions and the writing in the comprehension answers is more than sufficient evidence of learning and understanding by the student.
+In my experience, class discussions and the writing in the comprehension answers are more than sufficient evidence of learning and understanding by the student.
 It is imperative when using novel studies not to lose focus and kill the joy of reading for your students!
-You want them to voluntarily choose to pick up another book to read when a novel study is over, not run as far as they can from books!
+Your goal is for them to voluntarily pick up another book to read when a novel study is over, not run as far as they can from books!

-In some of my other novel studies, I have split the book into logical sections and have a comprehensive assessment after each particular section.
-My Wonder and Tuck Everlasting Novel Studies are created in this format.
+I understand that assessments are helpful and necessary, but they should be appropriate and not overwhelming.
+For many of my novel studies, I have split the book into logical sections and have an assessment after each section.
+For example, you’ll find my Wonder, Projekt 1065, and Tuck Everlasting novel studies in this format.

-All of my novel studies offer a Google Drive™ format to use with your students in addition to the printable format that is shown above.
-This allows you to use novel studies in a 1:1 classroom, to save paper, and to easily engage students that are absent.
+All of my novel studies offer a Google Drive™ format, in addition to the printable format, shown above, to use with your students.
+This allows you to use novel studies in a 1:1 classroom, save paper, and easily engage students who are absent.
 The assessments are included as multiple-choice questions in a Google Forms™ format so that they are self-grading.
 Here’s an example page from the Google Drive™ format of my A Wrinkle in Time Novel Study.